maka-io/maka-http/README.md

 5. There is no longer an 'auth' option.
 To declare 'auth' use the headers section.

-6. 'npmRequestOptions' and 'beforeSend' have been removed, not sure it actually did anything in the end 🤔
+6. 'npmRequestOptions' and 'beforeSend' have been removed, not sure it actually did anything in the end 🤔.
+    Instead of before send, use the new `HTTP.addRequestInterceptor()` method.

 7. There are now interceptors that will allow you to catch either the request before it goes out, or the response just before it's handled.